Kalispell Market Report: Land – October 2023

 Length of Time to Sell

 Land listings typically take longer to sell than home sales.
 The average days on market for land in 2021 was 5.1 months which was significantly less than the previous year.
-In October 2022, it took six months on average for the 14 parcels to sell.
-Year to date land has taken on average 4.4 months to sell but with the longer time required in the last few months, this metric is on its way up.
+In 2022, the average was also 5.1 months.
+Year-to-date 2023, land took 6.4 months to sell which shows an increase over the last few years.

 Average or median sales prices are meaningless when discussing land sales.
 The qualities of one lot over another are so different as to make most comparisons moot.
 That being said, I am including a view of the total dollar value of all land sold per month to provide some kind of comparison to the previous year.

-In October 2022, $4.1M of land was sold, 10% more than last October and 66% more than last month.
-Land parcels currently under contract have a list price value of close to $12.2M.
+In October 2023, $3.6M of land was sold, 22% more than last October and 22% more than last month.
+Land parcels currently under contract have a list price value of close to $13.4M which is 30% more than last month.
+However, it’s important to note that just one of those deals has a list price of close to $7M so that one deal alone could appear to drastically change land value trends (but it’s not).
+Next month’s results may be higher than this month depending on which of the contracted sales close.
 So many factors go into the $ value of land sold that this is more of an informational fact than a predictive one.

-In terms of the lowest and highest prices for a land parcel sold, the lowest price parcel in October sold for around $40K.
-It was .9 of an acre in town.
-At the other end of the price range was a 12 acre parcel with mountain views and use of a Foys Lake dock.
-This sold for around $850K.
+In terms of the lowest and highest prices for a land parcel sold, the lowest priced parcel in October was 0.38 of an acre in Diamond Ridge Estates with gas, water, power and sewer available.
+That was listed at $150K.
+At the other end of the price range was a ~21 acre parcel with views and electric to property.
+This was listed at $475K.

 To see previous land-related market reports, click here.